zhpanvip/BannerViewPager/README.md

 ```

-If there is no data while you setup BannerViewPager(for example,The data is form remote server)，you can call create() method with no parameters:
+If there is no data while create BannerViewPager(for example,The data is from remote server)，you can call create() method with no parameters:

 ```
     private lateinit var mViewPager: BannerViewPager<CustomBean, NetViewHolder>